AndrMenezes/RBATS/README.md

 The package is structured based on S3 classes objects.
 The following functions created the two main objects of the package:

--   `dlm`: create an object of class `dlm` for Dynamic Linear Models.
+-   `dlm`: create and object of class `dlm` for Dynamic Linear Models.

--   `dgegm`: create an object of class `dgegm` for Dynamic Generalized Exponential Growth Models.
+-   `dgegm`: create and object of class `dgegm` for Dynamic Generalized Exponential Growth Models.

-Each of these objects have the following methods:
+Each of this class objects have the following methods:

 -   `update_moments`: update the moments of state parameters for `dlm` and `dgegm` objects.